PySimpleSQL/pysimplesql/README.md

         logger.info(f'This event ({event}) is not yet handled.') win.close()
 ```
-along with these SQL statements
+along with a database created from these SQL statements
 ```sql
 DROP TABLE IF EXISTS "Restaurant";
 DROP TABLE IF EXISTS "Item";